Monty says, Always Look On The Bright Side

 Wasn’t it just like her, to reward me for my skepticism of positivity?

-I got a huge family and a pretty good idea of how to reap what I sowed.
+I had a huge family and a pretty good idea of how to reap what I sowed.

 Can’t imagine a better gift than to have her example.
 It’s a recipe for success!